How to buy a house

 Find your home

-With online real estate property websites, it’s easier than ever to browse in your price range, location and save your favourites into your own account.
+With online estate agency websites, it’s easier than ever to browse in your price range, location and save your favourites into your own account.
 However, it’s important when you’re looking to keep an open mind and be prepared to budge on a few of your ideals, as houses can look very different in person to how they look online.

 Agreement in Principle